 Marc Fennell is an Australian radio and tv presenter, interviewer, film critic, award-winning journalist, author and MC.
 He has worked with the likes of the ABC, BBC, Network Ten, Showtime, SBS, Foxtel, Monocle and Red Bull.

 Marc Fennell is the anchor of SBS VICELAND's live nightly news show The Feed where he's interviewed everyone from Al Gore to Tom Cruise.
 He also presents the popular ABC Radio tech and media programme Download This Show.
 Marc is the Creative Director of the not-for-profit Media Diversity Australia.
-He is also currently hosting Season 5 of the Sydney Opera House interview podcast It's A Long Story and is a regular guest on the ABC review show Screen Time.
+He is a regular guest on the ABC review show Screen Time.
 In 2017, Marc co-curated the inaugural Video Junkee festival for lovers and creators of video.
+Marc hosted the acclaimed interview podcast It's A Long Story (Season 5) for the world famous Sydney Opera House.
 You can also see Marc introducing cult movies on SBS VICELAND in Marc Fennell's Movie Mayhem.

 For over a decade Marc has been Australia's most listened to film critic - better known to over 2 million triple j listeners as That Movie Guy.
 He is also the face of movies for SBS, introducing movies throughout the week and he hosted the largest short film festival in the world Tropfest 2014-2016